Service User Involvement

 As it is a working group it has a closed membership but the group is does have a process that allows new members to put themselves forward for election each year.

-Service users are paid £6.00 an hour to be on this group plus travel expenses.
+Service users are given an allowance for their time plus travel expenses.
 (The pictures above are taken from our celebration event in July 2016)

 Being a Service User Representative on Birmingham Mind’s Committees